tumbarumba/careers-advice/WhoDoYouWantToBe.md

   * XTC session on the topic
 * Survivorship bias

-Goal Setting
-* GROW Model

-Communication and interpersonal skills will win every time
-* Feeling Good - story of how Dr Burns got his job by asking the interviewer about themselves using the 5 secrets

 Find a Mentor
 * Take control, find your own mentor
   * They don't even need to know that they're a mentor
 * Meet a Mentor

 Advice to Juniors
-* Build the thing right
+* Learn to build the thing right
 * Practice communicating better

 Advice to Seniors
-* Build the right thing
+* Learn to build the right thing
 * Practice communicating better

 Advice to Managers
-* Your main method of influence is through culture
-  * Work to understand culture
+* Learn to influence culture
 * Practice communicating better

+Communication and interpersonal skills will win every time
+* Feeling Good - story of how Dr Burns got his job by asking the interviewer about themselves using the 5 secrets

 Communicating Better
 * Mutual Learning Model (Chris Agyris)
 * Non-Violent Communication
 * Clean Language
 * London Organisational Learning Meetup

 Interviews
 * Need practice.